 Nobody sets out at tax time to figure out how to pay more money to the IRS.
-But careless mistakes can leave many people doing just that, thanks to the penalties the IRS imposes.
-According to tax experts, some IRS penalties are for very common mistakes.
+But careless mistakes can leave many people doing just that.
+Some IRS penalties are for very common mistakes.
 Those mistakes are avoidable through awareness of and strict adherence to the tax rules, including deadlines.

 If you’re self-employed, and you intend to deduct all the wear and tear you put on your car last year getting the job done, it has to be done according to the new rules.
 You need to be accurate in your record keeping to avoid penalties.